etendosoftware/docs/docs/developer-guide/etendo-copilot/how-to-guides/how-to-export-tools-and-assistants.md

 ### Exporting Assistants as System Administrator

+When exporting assistants that need to be pre-configured in a module installation, they must be created with the System Administrator role.
+These assistants will be editable only by the System Administrator, but they can be executed either by the `System Administrator` or by users with `Client/Organization` data access levels.

-1. Define Assistant with System Administrator Role
+1. Create Assistant with System Administrator Role:

-    - Log in with the **System Administrator** role.
+    - Log in as System Administrator.
-    - Configure the assistant and its tabs.
-Select the module (under development) in the **Module** field.
+    - Configure the assistant and its tabs, ensuring to select the module (under development) in the **Module** field.
-    - Optionally, check the **System App** checkbox to restrict the use of the assistant to the administrator role only.
+    - If the assistant should be restricted to System Administrator use only, check the **System App** checkbox.
+Otherwise, leave it unchecked to allow execution across all data access levels.

     <figure markdown="span">
     ![](../../../assets/developer-guide/etendo-copilot/exportcopilot5.png)